manvari/xchat-deadbeef/README.md

 # XChat-DeaDBeeF
-XChat-DeaDBeeF is a Python plugin for XChat and HexChat.
+XChat-DeaDBeeF is a Python script for XChat and HexChat.
 It implements commands to control the DeaDBeeF music player, directly from the text box.
 It was initially developed in late 2011 and came back to life in May 2013.

 ###  How does it work?